 Lowery, and Janis Nichols in this communication so we can document any

 exception granted and assist you with your project accordingly.
+Please also be sure to complete the petition for mission critical activities form.

 I have a sub-awardee, Professional Service Agreement, or other partnership that is vital to my project.
 Should I provide them with any information?